What are common signs and symptoms of polycystic ovary syndrome (PCOS)?

 What is insulin resistance?

 Insulin resistance is a condition in which the body’s cells do not respond to the effects of insulin.
 When the body does not respond to insulin, the level of glucose in the blood increases.
-Higher than normal blood glucose levels may eventually lead to diabetes mellitus.
-Insulin resistance also may cause more insulin to be produced as the body tries to move glucose into cells.
-High insulin levels may cause the appetite to increase and lead to imbalances in other hormones.
-Insulin resistance also is associated with acanthosis nigricans.
+This may cause more insulin to be produced as the body tries to move glucose into cells.
+Insulin resistance can lead to diabetes mellitus.
+It also is associated with acanthosis nigricans.

 What can high levels of androgens lead to?